 Concentration of Tax Base: The District's tax base is concentrated in a small number of taxpayers.
-As reflected in this Official Statement under the caption "TAX DATA - Principal Taxpavers," the District's ten principal taxpayers in 2018 owned property located in the District, the aggregate certified assessed valuation of which comprised approximately 22.57% of the District's total certified assessed valuation.
-As also reflected under the caption "TAX DATA - Principal Taxpayers," for the 2018 tax year, the Developer owned property located in the District, the aggregate certified assessed valuation of which comprised approximately 11.69% of the District's total certified assessed valuation.
+As reflected in this Official Statement under the caption "TAX DATA - Principal Taxpavers," for the 2019 tax year, the District's ten principal taxpayers owned property located in the District, the aggregate certified assessed valuation of which comprised approximately 21.64% of the District's total certified assessed valuation.
+As also reflected under the caption "TAX DATA - Principal Taxpayers," for the 2019 tax year, the Developer owned property located in the District, the aggregate certified assessed valuation of which comprised approximately 9.51% of the District's total certified assessed valuation.
 The District cannot represent that its tax base will in the future be (i) distributed among a significantly larger number of taxpayers or (ii) less concentrated in property owned by a relatively small number of property owners, than it is currently.
 See "DEVELOPMENT STATUS OF THE DISTRICT."
 Failure by one or more of the District's principal property owners to make full and timely payments of taxes due, or a decline in the District's tax base due to a diminution of the personal property component thereof as described above, may have an adverse effect on the investment quality or security of the Bonds.
 If any one or more of the principal District taxpayers did not pay taxes due, the District might need to levy additional taxes or use other debt service funds available to meets its debt service requirements.
-See "APPENDIX A - Audited Financial Statements of the District."

 Maximum Impact on District Tax Rate: Assuming no further development, the value of the land and improvements currently within the District will be the major determinant of the ability or willingness of property owners to pay their taxes.
-The 2018 Taxable Assessed Valuation of property within the District is \$74,498,423 and the Estimated Valuation as of January 1, 2019, is \$141,663,000.
-After issuance of the Bonds, the maximum annual debt service requirement will be \$1,100,589 (2040) and the average annual debt service requirement will be \$1,029,014 (2019 through 2043).
-Assuming no increase nor decrease from the 2018 Taxable Assessed Valuation, a tax rate of \$1.56 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the maximum annual debt service requirement and a tax rate of \$1.46 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the average annual debt service requirement (see "DISTRICT DEBT - Debt Service Requirements").
-Assuming no increase nor decrease from the Estimated Valuation as of January 1, 2019, a tax rate of \$0.82 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the maximum annual debt service requirement and a tax rate of \$0.77 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the average annual debt service requirement (see "DISTRICT DEBT - Debt Service Requirements").
+The taxable assessed valuation of all taxable property within the District as of January 1, 2019, is \$151,217,369, and the estimated valuation as of June 1, 2019, is \$174,041,000.
+After issuance of the Bonds, the maximum annual debt service requirement on the Outstanding Bonds (herein defined) and the Bonds will be \$1,347,419 (2042), and the average annual debt service requirement on the Outstanding Bonds and the Bonds will be \$1,279,967 (2020-2043).
+Assuming no increase nor decrease from the District's taxable assessed valuation as of January 1, 2019, a tax rate of \$0.94 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the maximum annual debt service requirement on the Outstanding Bonds and the Bonds, and a tax rate of \$0.90 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the average annual debt service requirement on the Outstanding Bonds and the Bonds.
+Assuming no increase nor decrease from the District's estimated valuation as of June 1, 2019, a tax rate of \$0.82 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the maximum annual debt service requirement on the Outstanding Bonds and the Bonds, and a tax rate of \$0.78 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the average annual debt service requirement on the Outstanding Bonds and the Bonds.
+See "DISTRICT DEBT - Debt Service Requirements."
 For the 2018 tax year, the District levied a total tax rate of \$0.900 per \$100 of assessed valuation, consisting of a debt service tax of \$0.775 per \$100 of assessed valuation and a maintenance tax of \$0.125 per \$100 of assessed valuation.